EmmaRubiH/WinterQuiz/README.md

  And test the quiz with family and friends.

  ## Wireframe
+ The following images show wireframes of two pages and one mobil idea.
+The wireframes were created using [Balsamiq Wireframe](https://balsamiq.com/)

- First page idea. will be the start:
+ First page idea.
+Will be the start:

  ![first page](/assets/image/ny2.png)